-GOALS 2016
+MILESTONES 2016

-Goal Compliance Comments Approve the Sustainability Policy.
-The policy underwent a consultation process with corporate managers and was then approved by the Board on August 5, 2016.
-Create the Sustainability Committee.
-The purpose of this committee, which is made up of all corporate managers at SAAM, is to lead the transformation process to make the company a sustainable enterprise.
-Increase organization-wide awareness of the importance of incorporating sustainability.
-An internal communications plan was implemented and meetings were held with management teams at subsidiaries and associates to educate them on the policy's conceptual framework and social investment guidelines.
+GOAL COMPLIANCE COMMENTS CORPORATE GOVERNANCE Approve the Sustainability Policy. / The policy underwent a consultation process with corporate managers and was then approved by the Board on August 5, 2016.
+Create the Sustainability Committee. ✓ The purpose of this committee, which is made up of all corporate managers at SAAM, is to lead the transformation process to make the company a sustainable enterprise.
+Increase organization-wide awareness of the importance of incorporating sustainability. ~ An internal communications plan was implemented and meetings were held with management teams at subsidiaries and associates to educate them on the policy's conceptual framework and social investment guidelines.
 Support was provided by the consulting firm Vincular.
-Communicate the Strategic Priorities in order to align the organization behind one common objective.
-The company implemented work plans for each corporate division and a related internal communications plan, and began to define strategic priorities for 2017.
-RNANCE Communicate SAAM's values as the heart of the company and demonstrate where they are present.
-In 2016 the company's values were included in the human resources communications process and incorporated into personnel evaluations as part of the company's performance management system.
-CORPORATE GOVERNANCE Promote knowledge and use of the Code of Ethics, grievance and resolution mechanisms, Crime Prevention Manual and conduct training at a corporate level.
-During 2015 and part of 2016, SAAM trained employees on its Crime Prevention Model, Code of Ethics and grievance mechanisms.
-The Office of the Controller is currently reviewing the Code of Ethics in order to make improvements.
-Create the position of Compliance Officer, or similar.
-The company decided to develop a Comprehensive Compliance Model.
-The Office of the Controller, which will play the role of Compliance Officer, is responsible for designing and managing this model.
-5 Incorporate sustainability into the risk matrix.
-The company is in the process of preparing a risk matrix and a work plan for 2017.
-Perform a self-diagnostic of sustainability matters at SAAM companies in Chile.
-The sustainability diagnostic was applied to SAAM subsidiaries in Chile.
-During the first half of 2017, it will be expanded to Portuaria Corral, Iquique Terminal Internacional, Terminal Marítimo Mazatlán and Puerto Caldera, as well as SAAM Remolcadores in Costa Rica.
-Generate an action plan for each corporate division based on results of the self-diagnostic.
-Issues were prioritized and distributed to divisions in December 2016.
-The related work plan for 2017 is being prepared on a case-by-case basis with each corporate division, with special attention being placed on two areas: environment and ethics.
-Execute the Corporate Reputation Index study.
-This was approved in November 2016.
-The study will be conducted until May 2017 and the results will be available in July of that same year.
-THE Incorporate the environmental function on a corporate level.
-The Health, Safety and Environment Division was created in October 2016.
+Communicate the Strategic Priorities in order to align the organization behind one common objective. ~ The company implemented work plans for each corporate division and a related internal communications plan, and began to define strategic priorities for 2017.
+Communicate SAAM's values as the heart of the company and demonstrate where they are present. ~ In 2016 the company's values were included in the human resources communications process and incorporated into personnel evaluations as part of the company's performance management system.
+THE ENVIROMENT Incorporate the environmental function on a corporate level. ~ The Health, Safety and Environment Division was created in October 2016.
 This new division reports to the Corporate Human Resources Division and has a work plan to carry out in 2017.
-TH Perform an environmental and safety audit at SAAM Chile.
-The project was awarded to the consulting firm ERM.
-Study results are expected to be ready in June 2017.

-Create a procedure for donations and gratuitous loans of physical space.
-These procedures enable both SAAM and its subsidiaries to be present in the community to help with emergencies and other requests for assistance and social events.
-Create a procedure for questions and suggestions from customers and the community in general.
-Since the creation of the Question and Suggestion Form, 100% of forms submitted have been resolved and responded to within 48 hours.
-ECTS Create a Community Engagement Handbook for Group companies in Chile.
+SOCIAL ASPECTS Create a procedure for donations and gratuitous loans of physical space. ~ These procedures enable both SAAM and its subsidiaries to be present in the community to help with emergencies and other requests for assistance and social events.
+Create a procedure for questions and suggestions from customers and the community in general. / Since the creation of the Question and Suggestion Form, 100% of forms submitted have been resolved and responded to within 48 hours.
+Create a Community Engagement Handbook for Group companies in Chile.
 The handbook was prepared and sent to the respective corporate and business line division managers.
-SOCIAL ASPE Implement social investment project "Globetrotting Container."
-The project was organized together with the foundation Corporación de Patrimonio Marítimo and financed through cultural donations.
+Implement social investment project "Globetrotting Container." ~ The project was organized together with the foundation Corporación de Patrimonio Marítimo and financed through cultural donations.
 Between October and December 2016, the container toured the cities of Iquique, San Antonio, Valparaíso and Talcahuano, and attracted over 7,000 visitors.
-SC Sign agreements with public and private institutions: Desafío Levantemos Chile, Fundación Techo, Corporación Patrimonio Marítimo de Chile and Museo Marítimo de Chile.
-These agreements were signed in line with strategic community engagement plans.
-Provide social assistance.
-With the implementation of the procedure for donations and gratuitous property loans, the company provided support for foundations and educational, religious and social institutions, donating 67% more than in 2015.
+Sign agreements with public and private institutions: Desafío Levantemos Chile, Fundación Techo, Corporación Patrimonio Marítimo de Chile and Museo Marítimo de Chile. ~ These agreements were signed in line with strategic community engagement plans.
+Provide social assistance. ~ With the implementation of the procedure for donations and gratuitous property loans, the company provided support for foundations and educational, religious and social institutions, donating 67% more than in 2015.